sagemath/sage/src/doc/en/developer/portability_testing.rst

   responding to the announcements.

-In the rest, we focus on our Docker-based testing framework that developers can use to test Sage and fix portability issues for platforms different from their own machines.
+In the rest, we focus on our Docker-based testing framework that developers can use to test Sage and fix portability issues for platforms other than their own machines.

 Docker-based Testing